maxinehsu/summary-visualizations/README.md

 3. Renamed column headers (i.e., questions) to be more succinct.

 ### Question 1
-4. Standardized course codes into (a) 4 uppercase letters denoting subject (e.g., "BSCI" or "BIOL") followed by (b) 3 digits and (optionally) a single uppercase letter denoting course number (e.g., "330" or "708W").
+4. Standardized course codes into
+  a.
+4 uppercase letters denoting subject (e.g., "BSCI" or "BIOL") followed by
+  b.
+3 digits and (optionally) a single uppercase letter denoting course number (e.g., "330" or "708W").
 5. Created histogram of course distribution amongst respondents. **<- _currently doing_**